-90-100 (Outstanding, A+) The writing shows significant originality and exhibits a high degree of critical engagement.
-Sophisticated synthesis and analysis of the theoretical and conceptual dimensions of the topic are demonstrated.
-Mastery of complex material and ideas is immediately evident.
-The topic is treated with sensitivity and subtlety of thought.
-The quality of the background research is exemplary.
-Regarding research, all major secondary sources pertaining to the topic have been consulted and proper citation has been used.
+90-100 (Outstanding, A+) - The studio work shows significant originality and exhibits a high degree of critical engagement.
+Sophisticated analysis and synthesis involving complex theoretical and conceptual thinking are demonstrated.
+Mastery of complex ideas is immediately evident.
+The studio work has originality, clarity and ambition.
+The project is treated with sensitivity and subtlety of thought.
+The quality of the background preparation and research, engagement with process and outcome of the studio production is exemplary.